brentlintner/linus/TRACKER.md

 Anything related to the project management of the project, such as tracking issues, features, bugs, and chores.

+## Epics

+* Add tests (smoke tests (fake API), realworld tests (real API), and unit tests

 ## Current

 * Parts don't have a newline at the end if we strip the last line
-* Bug: Linus keeps using metadata {{{}}} syntax (use PROJECT.md instead)
-* Bug: Prune history not working (keeps previous version?)
-* Add back the request/response token logging separate
+* Try to get Linus to be more correct of code (or is the no pruning causing hallucinations?)

 ## Backlog

+* First system test: Need no color + quiet + test for testing

+* Consider using a meta-learning approach to improve the model's performance
+    * ex: $learn command tells model to summarize the conversation into a paragraph, this is stored in the db and all are added to the prompt per project

+* Remove '> ' from the prompt? (clean copy/paste)
 * Use -f ., and if not set don't add any files or directory structures
+* Print separate consistency now that you changed end logs earlier
+* Add back the request/response token logging separate
+* Prune history not working (keeps previous version?)
+* Linus keeps using metadata {{{}}} syntax (use PROJECT.md instead)
 * Even quicker streaming (look for \n\n, and leave right side of it for next prompt)
-* Add tests (smoke tests (fake API), realworld tests (real API), and unit tests

-* Split open files at a certain threshold (i.e. LLM learns examples from it)
 * Ensuring Code Complete / Fallback Error Handling
     * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes
     * Add to prompt? "check your code after, and if you see a mistake, make a new version of the file"